 As mentioned earlier, the instances in a Subsample can be sorted without changing the order in the source Sample.
 For this purpose, the Subsample provides an additional instance indexing scheme.
 The indexing scheme is just like the instance identifiers for the Sample.
 The index is an integer value starting at 0, and the last value is one less than the number of all instances in a Subsample.
-The Swap(0, 1) method, for example, swaps two instance identifiers of the first data element and the second element in the Subsample.
-Internally, the Swap() method changes the instance identifiers in the first and second position.
-Using indices, we can print out the effects of the Swap() method.
+The Swap (0, 1) method, for example, swaps two instance identifiers of the first data element and the second element in the Subsample.
+Internally, the Swap () method changes the instance identifiers in the first and second position.
+Using indices, we can print out the effects of the Swap () method.
 We use the GetMeasurementVectorByIndex(index) to get the measurement vector at the index position.
-However, if we want to use the common methods of Sample that accepts instance identifiers (index) method.
+However, if we want to use the common methods of Sample that accepts instance identifiers, we call them after we get the instance identifiers using GetInstanceIdentifier (index) method.